The Blue Zones

 What translates: the validated lessons

-Even with the demographic caveats, several Blue Zone behaviors have independent validation in rigorous cohort research:
+Even with the demographic caveats, several Blue Zone behaviours have independent support in rigorous cohort research.

-- Social connectedness — Holt-Lunstad meta-analyses show effect size comparable to smoking cessation; depth-of-network drives the signal far more than coresidence.[5]
+- Social connectedness.
+Holt-Lunstad's meta-analysis of 148 cohort studies found an effect size on mortality comparable to smoking cessation, and depth-of-network mattered far more than co-residence.[7]
 See Purpose.

 Moderate evidence

-- Multigenerational living / strong family ties — observational signal but harder to disaggregate.
+- Multigenerational living and strong family ties.
+Observational signal but harder to disaggregate from other social-connection effects.

 Specific zone notes